Waffle House shooting suspect taken into custody

 The AR-15 used in the shootings was among the firearms seized.

+OTHER NEWS: Toronto police say 9 dead, 16 injured after van struck pedestrians in Toronto; driver in custody

-Then, in August, Reinking told police he wanted to file a report about 20 to 30 people tapping into his computer and phone and people "barking like dogs" outside his residence, according to a report.
+In August, Reinking told police he wanted to file a report about 20 to 30 people tapping into his computer and phone and people "barking like dogs" outside his residence, according to a report.

-"There's certainly evidence that there's some sort of mental health issues involved," Tazwell County Sheriff Robert Huston said.
+"There's certainly evidence that there's some sort of mental health issues involved," Tazewell County Sheriff Robert Huston said.
 But he said deputies returned the guns to Reinking's father on the promise that he would "keep the weapons secure and out of the possession of Travis."

-Reinking's father "has now acknowledged giving them back" to his son, Nashville Police spokesman Don Aaron said.
+Reinking's father "has now acknowledged giving them back" to his son, Aaron said.

 Phone calls to a number listed for the father, Jeffrey Reinking, went unanswered.

-It is not clear why Reinking moved recently from Morton, Illinois, to Nashville and if it had anything to do with being near Swift.
-Police say he was employed in construction for a while, and there would have been enough work in the booming city for him.
+It is not clear why Reinking moved recently from Morton, Illinois, and if it had anything to do with being near Swift, who has a home in Nashville.
+Police say he worked in construction for a while.

 Police say Reinking drove into the Waffle House parking lot in his gold Chevy Silverado pickup early Sunday and sat there for about four minutes before opening fire outside the restaurant.